yoannisj/gulp-wires/Readme.md

 **Note**: You can add your own configuration settings and then access them on the `wires.config` property.

+You can use `gulp-util` to set environment specific configuration settings:

+    var env = require('gulp-util').env;
+    module.exports = {
+        root: {
+            dest: env.dev ? './build/dev/' : './build/prod/'
+        }
+    };

-To load a configuration object, you can either do it by running the `wire` function as show above, or by running the `loadConfig` method:
+You can load a configuration object either by passing it to the main function exported by `gulp-wire` (see 'Require and Setup' above), or by running the `loadConfig` method later on:

+    var wires = require('gulp-wires');
     wires.loadConfig( './build/config.js' );

 ## API